oracle-samples/pgx-samples/README.md

 ### Node representation <a name="node-representation"></a>
 This application demonstrates how we can extract vector representation for each node in a graph.
 For this application, we use the [DeepWalk](https://docs.oracle.com/cd/E56133_01/latest/tutorials/mllib/deepwalk.html) algorithm.
+More details regarding this application are available [here](node-representation/README.md).

 ## PGX Algorithms <a name="pgx-algorithms"></a>
 We provide some implementations of widely-used classical graph algorithms like pagerank.